raisondetrimental/simpulacrum/shared/constants/preferences.md

 ## Overview

 Investment preferences are Y/N/any toggles that describe investment criteria for capital partners and sponsors.
-There are **24 total preference keys**, of which **10 are "shared"** (used for cross-CRM matching).
+There are **21 total preference keys**, of which **7 are "shared"** (used for cross-CRM matching).

+**Note**: Individual country preferences (vietnam, mongolia, turkey) have been replaced with a dynamic `countries` array field that supports multiple country selections from a user-configurable master list.

-## All Preference Keys (24 Total)
+## All Preference Keys (21 Total)

 ### Asset Classes & Instruments (7 keys)
 1. **`investment_grade`** - Investment grade debt